-As shown in the figure, a PC is used as the console for the Chassis Switch.
-A console cable is used to connect PC to the management port on the Chassis Switch.
+As shown in the figure, a PC is used as the console for the switch.
+A console cable is used to connect PC to the management port on the switch.
 The PC should have FTP/TFTP server software installed and has the image file required for the upgrade.

-Press "ctrl+b" on Chassis Switch boot up until the Chassis Switch enters BootROM monitor mode.
+Press "ctrl+b" on switch boot up until the switch enters BootROM monitor mode.
 The operation result is shown below: